ZioYuri78/acc_director_lite/README.md

 ## Broadcast client for Assetto Corsa Competizione

-This is just a project a did to learn Rust, so don't blame me if you see bad code :D
+This is just a barely finished project i did to learn Rust, so don't blame me if you see bad code :D

 The application need to be launched AFTER you joined a single player or multiplayer game session.